Azad Kashmir Police

-Unlike the Police Chiefs of other administrative units of Pakistan, the Inspector-General of Azad Jammu and Kashmir Police is usually an officer of (BPS-21), due to the small size of the force.
+Unlike the police chiefs of other administrative units of Pakistan, where Inspector General of Police are usually officer of BPS-22, the Inspector-General of Azad Jammu and Kashmir Police is usually an officer of (BPS-21), due to the small size of the force.

 The mission of the AJK Police is the prevention and detection of crime, maintenance of law and order and enforcement of the Constitution of Pakistan.

-Azad Jammu and Kashmir Police consists of 10,000 manpower, responsible for law and order in the 10 districts of the Azad Kashmir.
+Azad Jammu and Kashmir Police consists of 80,000 manpower, responsible for law and order in the 10 districts of the Azad Kashmir.
 Azad Jammu and Kashmir Police works under the supervision of Home department - Government of Azad Kashmir.

+Composition and Organization

+Central Police Office (CPO), Muzzaffarabad serves as headquarters of AJK Police where Inspector General of Police, Azad Kashmir Police (AJKP) sits.
+All main administrative branches of AJK Police such as Investigation, Finance and Establishment branches are headquartered at CPO Muzzafarabad.
+When it comes to operational jurisdiction, AJK Police is divided into three ranges located at three divisions of Azad Kashmir.
+Each range is headed by Deputy Inspector General of Police (DIGP) who are called as Regional Police Officers (RPO).These regions are consisted of 3 to 4 district police.
+Each District Police is led by an officer with a rank of Superintendent of Police who is considered as the District Police Officer (DPO).
+Currently, Muzzafarabad, Poonch and Mirpur are three ranges of AJK Police that are being led by DIGP rank police officials.